 NOTE: all earrings measurements exclude the earring wires.

 The three pairs of earrings in the row above are by Kee Yazzie Jr. and each pair features Kee’s “migration” design.
 The round pair are 1 1/8 inches in diameter and $180.
-The next pair are 1.75 inches long and $220.
+The next pair are 1.75 inches long and SOLD.
 The last pair at far right are also 1.75 inches long and $220.
 (ALL in SANTA FE)

 We still get asked if we carry any earrings for non-pierced ears and the answer is: YES! - we still do!